King-Kingah/holbertonschool-low_level_programming-1/0x12-more_singly_linked_lists/README.md

     struct listint_s *next;
 } listint_t;
 ```
-- [Valgrind](http://valgrind.org/docs/) is used in Tasks  4, 5, 10
-- [Linked List tutorials](http://www.geeksforgeeks.org/data-structures/linked-list/) on Geeks for Geeks
-- Excerpt from "Linked List" section of [Stephen Kochan's book "Programming in C"](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=kochan+programming+in+c&*) pages 244 - 253
->This is one of the main motivations for the use of a linked list approach for storing information: Entries of the list do not have to be stored sequentially in memory, as is the case with elements in an array.
->

-### Project Requirements

 ## Project Breakdown
 | Task # | Type | Short description | File name and link |